JITx-Inc/zynq-fpga-design/docs/understand-ref-design.md

   To write to EEPROM:
   - FT2232HL drives EEDATA directly.
   To read from EEPROM:
-  - FT2232HL sets EEDATA to Hi-Z.
+  - FT2232HL sets driver of EEDATA to Hi-Z.
   - EEPROM then drives DO.

 Clock for FT2232 chip: